CosmosDB/labs/java/labs/09-troubleshooting-performance.md

     }
     ```

     > In this implementation we use a **Reactor factory method** ``Flux.fromIterable`` to create a Reactive Flux ``interactionsFlux`` from our ``Transaction`` list.
 We then use ``interactionsFlux`` as the ``Publisher`` in a Reactive Streams pipeline which issues successive ``createItem`` requests without waiting for the previous request to complete.
 Thus this is an Async implementation.
 The **for-each** loop at the end of this code block iterates over the request results and prints a notification for each.
-Since these requests are issued nearly in parallel they should cause an exceptional scenario since your machine does not have enough assigned throughput to handle the volume of requests.
+Since these requests are issued nearly in parallel, increasing the number of documents should quickly cause an exceptional scenario since your Azure Cosmos DB container does not have enough assigned throughput to handle the volume of requests.

 1. Save all of your open editor tabs.